Fédération Internationale de Philatélie: Aims

-Since its inception in 1926, when a small number of European federations came together to found a worldwide organisation, the FIP has promoted the hobby that is sometimes called The King of Hobbies and the Hobby of Kings.
-FIP works to promote philately in developing countries, in Asia and in the industrialised countries, where it appears to be stagnating.
-It coordinates contact between the philatelic organisations in different countries.
+The FIP was founded in 1926 when a small number of European federations came together to found a worldwide organisation.
+The FIP promotes stamp collecting and philately.
+The FIP works to promote philately in developing countries, in Asia and in industrialised countries, where it appears to be stagnating.
+It coordinates contact between philatelic organisations in different countries.
+Every year the FIP provides patronage to a number of major stamp exhibitions.
+The FIP Congress takes place annually during one of the international exhibitions that it has endorsed.

+In 2004, FIP ran its first "World Stamp Competition" in Singapore and selected Tel Aviv for the second competition in 2008.
+The competitions involved national teams and philatelic jurors.
+In 2008, FIP selected Tel Aviv, Paris, Bucharest, Prague, and Vienna for stamp exhibitions.

 Governance

-The FIP is run by a Board of Directors with a President and three Vice-Presidents.
+The FIP is run by a board of directors with a president and three vice-presidents.
 Since 2010, the president has been Bernard Beston, of Australia.

 Commissions

 There are eleven FIP Commissions which deal with the following subjects: